dyhes/zulip/docs/production/export-and-import.md

 are written every 16KiB of the WAL.
 This means that if there are periods of slow activity, it may be minutes before the backup is saved into S3 -- see [`archive_timeout`][archive-timout] for how to set an upper bound on this.
-On an active Zulip server, this also means the Zulip server will be regularly sending PutObject requests to S3, possibly thousands of times per day.
+On an active Aloha server, this also means the Aloha server will be regularly sending PutObject requests to S3, possibly thousands of times per day.

-If you need always-current backup availability, Zulip also has [built-in database replication support](deployment.md#postgresql-warm-standby).
+If you need always-current backup availability, Aloha also has [built-in database replication support](deployment.md#postgresql-warm-standby).

 You can (and should) monitor that backups are running regularly via